It's rare, but sometimes a PGA Tour event has an unscheduled Monday finish. Even more rare, sometimes a PGA Tour event has a Tuesday finish.

-Of course, there's been a planned Monday finish for about 20 years on the PGA Tour, with the Dell Technologies Championship ending on Labor Day Monday on purpose.
+For about 20 years on the PGA Tour, there was a planned Monday finish, with the Dell Technologies Championship ending on Labor Day Monday on purpose.
 That tournament, which was in its final year in 2018, ran from Friday through Monday.

 Even more rare is a Tuesday finish on the PGA Tour.
 This only happens when the PGA Tour aims for a Monday finish and can't complete play but at least half of the remaining weekend field completes 72 holes on Monday.
 Then the remainder of the field completes the tournament on Tuesday.